curl/everything-curl/opensource-devel.md

 Since March 2010, the curl source code repository has been hosted on [github.com](https://github.com/).
-By being up to date with the changes there, you can follow our day to day development very closely.
+By being up to date with the changes there, you can follow our day to day development closely.